IvanGent/Bickr/README.md

 Bickr utilizes React to have the ability to update only the components that need updating, it keeps the user engaged with the site.
 Those updates are being done with AJAX, so theres no need for the page to refresh.

+## Backend Overview

+Used various RESTful APIs to query the database to information needed for the frontend.
+Utilized Sequelize ORM to generate tables, create join tables and foreign key constraints to connect tables.

 ## AJAX